 Iran warned other countries not to politicise its seizure of a South Korean tanker in the Arabian Gulf last week as a delegation from Seoul held talks in Tehran regarding the fate of the vessel as well as Iranian funds frozen in South Korea.

-"We have repeatedly told... the intervening parties, whether they are the United States or France, that the case does not concern them at all and that they will not help to solve a technical problem if they politicise it," said foreign ministry spokesman Saeed Khatibzadeh said on Monday.
+"We have repeatedly told... the intervening parties, whether they are the United States or France, that the case does not concern them at all and that they will not help to solve a technical problem if they politicise it," foreign ministry spokesman Saeed Khatibzadeh said on Monday.

-The Islamic Revolutionary Guard Corps seized the Hankuk Chemi and arrested its multinational crew of 20 near the strategic Strait of Hormuz one week ago.
+The Islamic Revolutionary Guard Corps seized the Hankuk Chemi and arrested its multinational crew of 20 near the Strait of Hormuz one week ago.

 The seizure came as Tehran presses for the release of about $7 billion of Iranian assets frozen in South Korea as part of US sanctions.